dazeus/dazeus-nodejs/README.md

 Remove a property from the DaZeus database.

+    DaZeus.propertyKeys(property[, scope], callback)

+Retrieve all keys starting with the given name.

     DaZeus.getPermission(permission, scope[, default], callback)

 Get a permission (with the given default as a default).